Wezembeek-Oppem

-Language controversies
+Languages

 Wezembeek-Oppem is one of the six municipalities with language facilities in the Flemish Region surrounding the Brussels-Capital Region.
-Wezembeek-Oppem is the only one of these that does not border Brussels directly since a narrow strip of land belonging to the municipality of Kraainem lies in between.
+Wezembeek-Oppem is the only one of these that does not border Brussels directly since a narrow strip of land belonging to the neighbouring municipality of Kraainem lies in between the closest city boundary at Stockel (Woluwe-Saint-Pierre).

 When the last official language census was taken in 1947, just under 30% of the population in Wezembeek-Oppem had French as their mother tongue.
 In 1963, when the official language border was finalised in Belgium, the municipality was designed as officially Dutch-speaking, however with facilities for French-speakers.
 In 1993, when Belgium was turned into a federation, the municipality was included in the newly established Flemish Region.

 The official language is Dutch (as everywhere in Flanders), but the facility status means citizens have the right to request official documents from the local administration in French, may get primary school education in French as well as certain other public services.